gregkurka/midi-to-simplified-json-python/README.md

 4. Run legato function on each voice
 5. Run "Delete doubles"
 6. Run "Delete overlaps (poly)
-7. Export new midi file
+7. Export tracks into separate midi files

-Run this python script on the new midi file.
+Run this python script in the same folder as the new midi files.
 Edit in Kooapps Editor